pozil/sf-docs-from-s3/README.md

 ## About

 This project is a node app that acts as an integration between a Salesforce Org and Amazon S3.

-This project is completary with this integration that [exports Salesforce documents to Amazon S3](https://github.com/pozil/sf-docs-to-s3).
+The project is complementary with this integration that [exports Salesforce documents to Amazon S3](https://github.com/pozil/sf-docs-to-s3).

-The goal of the integration is to alow Salesforce users to download Amazon S3 documents.
+The goal of the integration is to allow Salesforce users to download Amazon S3 documents.
 The integration leverages OAuth 2.0 to authenticate users and performs security checks on document access.

 ## Installation